pymc-devs/pymc-examples/myst_nbs/case_studies/wrapping_jax_function.myst.md

 Point 2 means your graphs are likely to perform better if written in Aesara.
 In general you don't have to worry about using specialized functions like `log1p` or `logsumexp`, as Aesara will be able to detect the equivalent naive expressions and replace them by their specialized counterparts.
 Importantly, you still benefit from these optimizations when your graph is later compiled to JAX.

-The catch is that Aesara cannot reason about JAX functions, and by association {class}`~aesara.graph.basic.Op`s that wrap them.
+The catch is that Aesara cannot reason about JAX functions, and by association {class}`~aesara.graph.op.Op`s that wrap them.
 This means that the larger the portion of the graph is "hidden" inside a JAX function, the less a user will benefit from Aesara's rewrite and debugging abilities.

 Point 3 is more important for library developers.
 It is the main reason why PyMC developers opted to use Aesara (and before that, its predecessor Theano) as its backend.
 Many of the user-facing utilities provided by PyMC rely on the ability to easily parse and manipulate Aesara graphs.